 Classic Mercedes

 Japan is also where you find classics — the 300SL or W116 — in collector-grade condition.
+We dedicated a separate piece to the R129-generation SL roadster, whose Japanese examples are all left-hand drive: its versions, auction data and import bill are covered in Mercedes SL R129 from Japan.

 Import process step by step